 Tell a poll worker immediately.
-If the poll worker is the problem or they don't address the problem, call your local city or township clerk.

-If the city or township clerk doesn't address the problem, call one of the Election Protection hotlines on the back of this quide.
+If the poll worker is the problem, or they don't address the problem, call your local city or township clerk.
+If the city or township clerk doesn't address the problem, call one of the Election Protection hotlines at the end of this guide.